The History of Christmas Trees

 In the 1860s proper metal tree holders, for cut trees, started being made.
 If you were rich, you could get them in very fancy shapes - and some even had music boxes in them, so they 'plinked' Christmas tunes!

 Less expensive tree holders also became available and were made out of cheaper metals (and they also didn't look so good), so the 'carpets' became smaller and were also put 'around' the tree holders and became the Christmas tree skirts that we have today.
+Small toys and presents were put on/in trees.
+Toys and presents also started to be put under trees as with smaller skirts, and scenes under trees becoming less common, there was more room to items like presents beneath trees.
+The image of the 'royal' tree in 1848/1850 also showed toys beneath the tree (but still on a table) and might have helped popularise putting items like toys and presents under the Christmas Tree.

 Lead and glass decorations started being made in the 1860s and 1870s.
 Some of the first glass decorations were apples - and that's probably where round, red, baubles on Christmas Trees comes from!
 Frank Woolworth started selling glass ornaments in his stores in the USA in 1880.
 There's also the legend of The Christmas Pickle ornament!